Ideal for Summer Season

-On this day you and your guests will be anchored off St Tropez and the famous long stretch of beach at Ramatuelle, backed by pineclad hills.
+On this day you and your guests will be anchored off St Tropez and the famous long stretch of beach at Ramatuelle, backed by pine-clad hills.

-For a party during the day, head for Club 55, an opulent bar/restaurant were dancing in the sunshine is a regular occurrence.
+For a party during the day, head for Club 55, an opulent bar/restaurant where dancing in the sunshine is a regular occurrence.
 In the evening, anchor in St Tropez, or berth in the Vieux Port.
 Dining at La Vague d'Or is always a good choice and offers you a splendid variety of gourmet dishes to spoil yourself with.
 The world-famous Cave Roy is a perennial hot-spot also.
-Or, choose between VIP room and Papagayo for a wild night to remember.
+Or, choose between the VIP room and Papagayo for a wild night to remember.

 L'Opera is another trendy address in St Tropez for dining, offering a glamorous Ibizan flare.
 However you decide to spend your time in St Tropez, remember that nothing beats the luxury of a private party on board your superyacht.